-When the vaporizer is to be shut down, we highly recommend that the pilot light be left on.
+When the vaporizer is to be shut down, we highly recommend that the pilot light is left on.
 Allowing the pilot light to remain lit through long periods of inactivity keeps certain parts of the unit dry, while other parts remain lubricated.
-As a safety precaution, all units are equipped with an automatic safety device to shut off the flow of gas to the main burner and the pilot burner if the pilot light is extinguished.
+As a safety precaution, all units are equipped with an automatic safety device to shut off the flow of gas to the main burner if the pilot light is extinguished.